naftaliharris/for-x-in-datasets/SPECIFICATION.md

 anything else.

 Each TSV must have a header containing the names of each of the columns.
-If the columns don't have fundamental names, name them "V1", "V2", "V3", etc, (short for "Variable 1", "Variable 2", ...).
+If the columns don't have names, name them "V1", "V2", "V3", etc.

-For example, a DATA.tsv file representing an email spam dataset, that contains a few missing fields, might look like this:
+For example, a DATA.tsv file representing an email spam dataset might look like
+this:

 ```
 "Is Spam"<TAB>Score<TAB>"Email Provider"<TAB>"Has Dollar Sign"